miield/Uniswap-EIP2535/README.md

-Diamond standard with an existing smart contract Uniswap
+Diamond Standard (ERC2535) with an existing smart contract Uniswap